woodrush/lisp-in-life/details.md

 ### The Game of Life layer
 - Improved the metafier script so that it could handle large patterns, by improving the memory usage of the memoization procedure
 - Aligned the pattern to 8x8 Varlife cells, to reduce the resulting [Macrocell](https://www.conwaylife.com/wiki/Macrocell) format output (Since the Macrocell format is the data structure used for the [Hashlife](https://en.wikipedia.org/wiki/Hashlife) algorithm, I believe this serves for optimization in the Hashlife layer)

+## Miscellaneous
+### Halting Time
+For the VarLife pattern of [print.lisp](print.lisp), by generation 105,387,540, the value 65535 gets written to the program counter.
+At generation 105,413,067, the last signal becomes just one step from disappearing, and at generation 105,413,068 and onwards, the pattern becomes completely stationary and every pattern becomes identical to each other.
+In the Game of Life version, since the OTCA Metapixel continues running indefinitely, the pattern does not become completly stationary, but the meta-states of the OTCA Metapixels will become completely stationary, since it is an emulation of the VarLife pattern.
+Note that the halting times for programs other than print.lisp is just a sufficient number of generations, and not the exact values.

+The required number of generations per CPU cycle depends on many factors such as the ROM and RAM addresses and the types of opcodes, since the arriving times of the I/O signals depend on factors such as these as well.
+This makes the number of generations required for the program to halt become different between each program.
+For example, print.lisp has a rate of 23822.16 generations per CPU cycle (GpC), but z-combinator.lisp has a rate of 28870.81 GpC, and primes-print.lisp has 31502.43 GpC.
+23822.16 GpC is in fact insufficient for z-combinator.lisp to finish running, and 28870.81 is also insufficient for primes-print.lisp to finish running.